mako314/ClipsToSheetsPython/README.md

    - **Account Setup**: Set up a [Twitch account](https://www.twitch.tv/).
 This does not need to be the same email as your Google account.
 It will post to any Google Sheet as long as it is authorized to do so.

 3. **Streamer.bot**
    - **Download**: Get [Streamer.bot](https://streamer.bot/) here.
-This was the preferred application used by a majority of clients for Google Sheets communication.
+This was the preferred application used by a majority of clients to enable Google Sheets communication.

 4. **Google Account**
    - **Account Creation**: Create a [Google account](https://support.google.com/accounts/answer/27441?hl=en).